 In accordance with the express judgment of its sponsoring Synod, the Seminary continues to discourage student marriages.
-Students in attendance who do contemplate marriage must seek the approval of the Seminary and must take note of the following synodically adopted regulations:
+Enrolled students in attendance, vicaring, or on leave of absence who do contemplate marriage must seek the approval of the Seminary and must take note of the following synodically adopted regulations:

-- The Seminary will assume no responsibility for housing and maintenance for the student and his family; - b.
-The Seminary will not accept family obligations of a student as an excuse for irregularity in his studies; - c.
+- a.
+The Seminary will assume no responsibility for housing and maintenance for the student and his family; - The Seminary will not accept family obligations of a student as an excuse for irregularity in his studies; - c.
 The Seminary will request a written statement from the parents of both the student and his bride that they fully approve marriage during his student status; - d.
-The Seminary must be given the assurance that the student, in case unforeseen expenses should occur; is in a position to meet them; - e.
+The Seminary must be given the assurance that the student, in case unforeseen expenses should occur, is in a position to meet them: - e.
 A consultation of the student with the Dean is required.